School of Education

-Applicants to these programs will be admitted once a year, during the spring semester.
-Admission decisions will be based on course work completed through the preceding fall semester.
-Admission is provisional until spring semester work has been completed and posted and Education Academic Services staff have verified that students have submitted PPST/Praxis I scores, met minimum grade point averages, and earned minimum credits in their major.
+Applicants to this program will be admitted once a year, during the spring semester.
+Admission decisions will be based on coursework completed through the preceding fall semester.
+Admission is provisional until spring semester work has been completed and posted and Education Academic Services staff have verified that students have submitted basic skills test scores, met minimum grade point averages, and earned minimum credits in their major.
 Admitted students will begin the sequence the following fall semester.

 - Total Credits: Earn 54 or more transferable semester credits (junior standing)